 As a defendant, you will need to closely work with your criminal defense attorney in order to have evidence such as this admitted into your case.
 “Habit evidence” about your alleged accuser’s prior sexual conduct may indicate their testimony is not trustworthy.
 “Habit” refers to information about the regular ways of acting your accuser has in particular situations.
 This type of evidence is admissible since it shows your alleged accuser acted according to their “habit” on the particular occasion of the rape allegation.

-Working with a Sevens Legal, APC, Criminal Defense Attorney
+Working with a Sevens Legal Criminal Lawyers, Criminal Defense Attorney

 After you and your criminal defense attorney discuss specifics of the rape allegations against you, you’ll learn what your case’s strengths and weaknesses are, including risks about the possible conviction and punishment you may face if found guilty.
 Your criminal defense attorney will be able to negotiate a plea deal for you or decide whether the best course is to move forward to trial.
 Your criminal defense attorney will constantly work to ensure your best interests are met.